-VSP Solution 2c.
+VSP Solution 2b.
 We have one other option for more cost-efficient sampling - reduce the analytic laboratory costs by taking advantage of measurement equipment that may be less accurate, but is less expensive.
 If we can still meet our DQOs (error levels, width of grey region) taking advantage of the less expensive equipment, we will save money.

 It works like this: At 'n' field locations selected using simple random sampling or grid sampling, the inexpensive analysis method is used.
-Then, for some of the 'n' locations, the expensive analysis method is also conducted (nE).
+Then, for some of the 'n' locations, the expensive analysis method is also conducted (n_E).
 The data from these two analysis methods are used to estimate the mean and the standard error (SE: the standard deviation of the estimated mean).
 The method of estimating the mean and SE assumes there is a linear relationship between the inexpensive and expensive analysis methods.
 If the linear correlation between the two methods is sufficiently high (close to 1), and if the cost of the inexpensive analysis method is sufficiently less than that of the expensive analysis method, then CS is expected to be more cost effective at estimating the population mean than if the entire measurement budget was spent on obtaining only expensive analysis results at field locations selected using simple random sampling or grid sampling.

-If Collaborative Sampling is chosen for the Sampling Goal of Compare Average to a Fixed Threshold the dialog box for input (with the CS tab selected), and the resulting Map View of the applied CS samples on the Millsite.dxf map are all shown in Figure 3.10a.
+If Collaborative Sampling is chosen for the Sampling Goal of Compare Average to a Fixed Threshold the dialog box for input (with the CS tab selected), and the resulting Map View of the applied CS samples on the Millsite.dxf map are all shown in Figure 3.9.

-Figure 3.10a.
-Dialog Box for Collaborative Sampling and Map View of Applied CS Samples
+Figure 3.9.
+Dialog Box for Collaborative Sampling and Map View of Applied CS Samples measurements computed on the same set of samples.

-The first set of inputs requested in the Data Input Dialog Box for CS are those needed to determine whether CS sampling is more cost effective than using only expensive measurements and simple random sampling.
-The first input required is the correlation coefficient between expensive and inexpensive measurements computed on the same set of samples.
 This is determined from data in prior studies or in a pilot study.
 The next two inputs are the cost estimates: the cost per unit of making a single expensive measurement, including the cost of sample collection, handling, preparation and measurement; and the cost per unit of making a single inexpensive measurement, including finding the field location and conducting the inexpensive analysis method.